dugersurenserver/firstapp/README.md

 # Should be an internal location mapped to the above directory.
 #DMOJ_PDF_PROBLEM_INTERNAL = '/pdfcache'

-# Enable Selenium PDF generation
+# Enable Selenium PDF generation.
 #USE_SELENIUM = True

 ## Data download settings.
-# Uncomment to allow users to download their data
+# Uncomment to allow users to download their data.
 #DMOJ_USER_DATA_DOWNLOAD = True

 # Directory to cache user data downloads.